comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 - [ ]  One team member (who has a copy of the file) should copy this file into the folder where their repository is cloned to.
 - [ ]  Next, as a group, work together to figure out how this team member should `add` and `commit` this change to their local repository, and then `push` it to the Github remote repository.
 Don't forget to add a good commit message!
 - [ ]  Now, each team member should pull from the remote Github repository.
+- [ ]  In the file README.md in the top folder of the repository, add the following for each team member: Name, Github username, and UQ email address.
+- [ ]  Commit and push this file to the repository.

 **Goal**: The end result should be that each team member should be able to see the file `team_values.md` and open/edit it on their local computer.